hagau-ioan/classicSwiftOneIos/ClassicSwiftOne/ClassicSwiftOne/documentation/readme.md

 UserDefaults(Not safe only some key/value data) - An interface to the user's defaults database, where you store key-value pairs persistently across invocations of your app on a given device.
 UserDefaults are not secure way to save private data.
 UserDefaults are stored as plist locally, Anyone can track in ./Library/Preferences/com.mycompany.MyAppName.plist

+# Swift Animations

+- Using the concepts of scene and scene nodes.
+Ex: SKScene, SKSpriteNode (project 14)
+- Bounds(dim. of the picture), Layer(surface of animation, style), frame (the picture on the wall)

 # Swift UI

 - [View Inspector](https://github.com/nalexn/ViewInspector) - for SwiftUI instrudmentation test